-Note: If you’re unsure as to what a learning language is, make sure to read our introductory blog all about the various styles (or as we like to call them, languages) of learning, and why they’re important!
+Note: If you’re unsure as to what a learning language is, make sure to read our introductory blog all about the different learning styles, and why they’re important!

 - Do you find it hard to write notes because you’re afraid you’ll miss what the teacher says?

 - Do you often hum, sing, or speak to yourself in class?

 - Do you hate having to sit silently?

 These are all examples of Aural Learning – If these sounds like you congratulations – You are probably an aural learner.